 Editor’s Notes: Dover Street Market was launched by COMME des GARÇONS' Rei Kawakubo and her husband Adrian Joffe.
 The original store was located on Dover Street in London, but since then, it has moved to Haymarket in the British capital and four more branches have opened around the world, with a new store opening this fall in Los Angeles.

-Although the focus is on these physical locations, multi-brand retailers spanning multiple floors and carrying everything from Supreme and NOAH to UNDERCOVER and Balenciaga, Dover Street Market’s online store is no slouch either.
+Although the focus is on these physical locations, multi-brand retailers spanning multiple floors and carrying everything from Supreme and NOAH to UNDERCOVER and Balenciaga, Dover Street Market’s sneaker store is no slouch either.
 A quick browse of the sneaker brands available shows a selection that includes the incredibly on-trend Salomon and Kiko Kostadinov’s latest collaboration with Camper.

 Physical Locations: Tokyo